githubrishi321/CounterApp/README.md

 # CounterApp

-counter app using HTML5,TAILWIND CSS,JAVASCRIPT.
+A simple counter application built using HTML, Tailwind CSS, and JavaScript.

+Features
+Increment and decrement the counter
+Responsive design